siddharthverma3110/siddharthverma3110.github.io/_pages/about.md

 About Me
 ======

-I was recently working as a Research Associate at the Centre for Advanced Financial Research and Learning (CAFRAL), In the past, I have worked as a Research Associate at J-PAL and as a part of Prof. Jonathan Gruber's team assisting the National Health Authority.
+I was recently working as a Research Associate at the Centre for Advanced Financial Research and Learning (CAFRAL).
+In the past, I have worked as a Research Associate at J-PAL and as a part of Prof. Jonathan Gruber's team assisting the National Health Authority.
 I hold an Integrated Masters in Economics from IIT Kharagpur and a Masters in Econometrics and Mathematical Economics from Tilburg University.

 I am broadly interested in Macroeconomics and Development Economics.
-Currently, I am working on the heterogeneity in the effect of macroeconomic phenomena on households.
+Currently, I am working on understanding the heterogeneity in the effect of macroeconomic phenomena on households.